s3lven/portfolio/README.md

 # Eriz's Portfolio Website 🌟

 Welcome to my portfolio website!
 This site is still in progress.
-This projects showcases my skills, projects, passions, and professional experience as a software/web developer.
+This projects showcases my skills, projects, passions, and professional experience as a web developer.

 ## Features 🚀